Sheffield Victoria railway station: Future and potential reopening

-Sheffield Supertram
+South Yorkshire Supertram

-Outlines of the platforms still remain and the trackbed has been protected for a possible future extension of the Sheffield Supertram The trackbed may also be used for the proposed Don Valley Railway, which will terminate at Nunnery, linking into the Supertram approximately 1300 yd to the east where the proposed DVR will also interchange with train services on the Sheffield to Lincoln Line.
+Outlines of the platforms still remain and the trackbed has been protected for a possible future extension of the South Yorkshire Supertram.
+The trackbed may also be used for the proposed Don Valley Railway, which will terminate at Nunnery, linking into the Supertram approximately 1300 yd to the east where the proposed DVR will also interchange with train services on the Sheffield to Lincoln Line.
+As of 2025, these plans are still being considered as part of the future South Yorkshire People's Network, with the potential for tram-trains to run up the former Woodhead line into Stocksbridge town centre.

 HS2

 It was suggested by Sheffield City Council that the site could have been used for Sheffield's HS2 station, instead of the then planned station at Meadowhall; although an alternative route announced in 2016 would see HS2 using the existing Sheffield station, formerly known as Sheffield Midland station.